smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/plans/2019_Plans.md

   That should be two separate search boxes, aligned above the corresponding columns in the results table.
 If the user enters values in both boxes they will be AND-ed together.

+  The latest version of UI-Grid support hierarchies which will improve the look of the Taxonomy search table.

   Behaviour: